-- 4.16 As prime waterfront lands become exhausted, there will be new development pressures on marginal recreation lands and new interest in nonwaterfront lands.
-The Plan will need to be appropriately designed to respond to these new challenges without placing undue restrictions on the ability to use or service these lands. - 4.17 The four laning of Highway 400 has been completed through McDougall.
+- 4.164.9 As prime waterfront lands become exhausted, there will be new development pressures on marginal recreation lands and new interest in nonwaterfront lands.
+The Plan will need to be appropriately designed to respond to these new challenges without placing undue restrictions on the ability to use or service these lands. - 4.174.10 The four_laning of Highway 400 has been completed through McDougall.
 The realignment has created new development opportunities along the former highway as well as potential for development along the new interchanges.
-It is the policy of this Plan to take advantage of these opportunities to support new development. - 4.18 The Municipality of McDougall has a number of policies that support sustainable economic growth to strengthen and diversify the local economy.
-The Municipality will support industrial and commercial activities so that jobs may be provided on a year round basis. - 4.19 The Municipality of McDougall has a surficial geology that includes a large number of sand and gravel deposits and is the location of a number of quarry operations.
+It is the policy of this Plan to take advantage of these opportunities to support new development. - 4.184.11 The Municipality of McDougall has a number of policies that support sustainable economic growth to strengthen and diversify the local economy.
+The Municipality will support industrial and commercial activities so that jobs may be provided on a year round basis. - 4.194.12 The Municipality of McDougall has a surficial geology that includes a large number of sand and gravel deposits and is the location of a number of quarry operations.
 While it is recognized that sand and gravel are important resources in support of development, there are associated planning issues that require policy for protecting and governing all related interests.
-Now that the District of Parry Sound has been designated under the Aggregate Resources Act, the primary responsibility for pits and quarries now belongs to the province.
-However, the Municipality continues to provide a significant role in the long term protection of these uses and their compatibility with adjoining lands. - 4.20 With the exception of properties on the municipal water system, the majority of development is serviced by individual septic systems, wells and lake surface water.
-Wherever possible, the municipality will make use of its capacity for additional hook-ups to municipal water.
+Now that the District of Parry Sound has been designated under the Aggregate Resources Act, the primary responsibility for pits and quarries now belongs to the province Province.
+However, the Municipality continues to provide a significant role in the long-term protection of these uses and their compatibility with adjoining lands.

+- 4.204.13 With the exception of properties on the municipal water system, the majority of development is serviced by individual septic systems, wells and lake surface water.
+Wherever possible, the municipality Municipality will make use of its capacity for additional hook upsconnections to municipal water.
 The Municipality recognizes that certain areas within the Municipality are serviced by municipal water systems and private sewage systems.
-Infilling and minor rounding out of existing development within the settlement area may proceed within the capacity allocation from the Town of Parry Sound, and where site conditions are suitable for the long-term provision of the services. - 4.21 The financial impact of new development will be carefully considered under the policies of this Plan. - 4.22 Natural Resources in McDougall are critical assets that need protection on both private and Crown lands.
-The Ministry of Natural Resources and Forestry has provided the Municipality with data on resource features in McDougall.
-These and other environmental features will be covered by policy in this Plan.
+Infilling and minor rounding out of existing development within the settlement area Settlement Area may proceed within the capacity allocation from the Town of Parry Sound, and where site conditions are suitable for the long-term provision of the services. - 4.214.14 The financial impact of new development will be carefully considered under the policies of this Plan. - 4.224.15 Natural Resources in McDougall are critical assets that need protection on both private and Crown landsLands.
+The Ministry efNorthern Development, Mines, Natural Resources and Forestry has provided the Municipality with updated data on resource features in McDougall.
+These and other environmental features will be covered by policy in the policies contained within this Plan.